skoolkid/pyskool/man/pyskool.py.rst

 OPTIONS
 =======
+--version
---version  show Pyskool's version number and exit
+  Show Pyskool's version number and exit.

--h, --help  show this help message and exit
+-h, --help
+  Show a summary of the available options.

--c, --cheat  enable cheat keys
+-c, --cheat
+  Enable cheat keys.

+--create-ini
+  Create the ini files required by the game in ``~/.pyskool/ini/%{gamedir}`` and exit.

+--get-images
---create-ini  create the ini files required by the game and exit --get-images  get any missing images required by the game and exit -i INIDIR, --inidir=INIDIR  read ini files from this directory instead of ini/%{gamedir}
+  Get any missing images required by the game and exit.

+-i, --inidir `INIDIR`
+  Read ini files from this directory instead of ``ini/%{gamedir}``.

+-l, --load `SAVEFILE`
--l SAVEFILE, --load=SAVEFILE  load a saved game from the specified file -q, --quick-start  start the game quickly
+  Load a saved game from the specified file.

+-q, --quick-start
+  Start the game quickly by skipping the scroll-skool-into-view and theme tune sequence.

+-r, --load-last `SAVEDIR`
--r SAVEDIR, --load-last=SAVEDIR  load the most recently saved game in the specified directory -s SCALE, --scale=SCALE  scale graphics by this factor (1=original Speccy size)
+  Load the most recently saved game in the specified directory.

+-s, --scale `SCALE`
+  Scale graphics by this factor (1=original Speccy size).

 FILES
 =====